 For day 2 of the engagement we were set to train Excel Beginner to a different group within the company.
 We assigned our core trainer and we were meticulous to ensure:

-– attendees whose pre assessment results were strong were advised not to attend (and attend a later session more suited their level)
+– Attendees with strong results were encouraged not to attend.
+But rather attend a later session more suited to their level.

 – we had a suitable class size to maximize the effectiveness of the training.